Types of horse bits and their uses

 Lever Bits

-Lever bits are great for horses who tend to work with their head in the air.
+Lever bits are significant horse bit types for those horses who tend to work with their head in the air.
 Working on poll pressure, these bits are much less severe than a pelham or curb bit.
 However, keep in mind that although they may not be the most severe bit, poll pressure can cause stress and tension in horses.

 Single Jointed Continental Gag